 NCDEX files offer document for IPO

-National Commodity and Derivatives Exchange Limited (NCDEX) has filed its offer document with markets regulator Sebi for an initial public offering.
+National Commodity and Derivatives Exchange Limited (NCDEX) has filed its offer document with markets regulator Sebi for an initial public offering to raise about Rs 500 crore.
 The IPO comprises a fresh issue aggregating up to Rs 100 crore and an offer for sale of up to 1,44,53,774 equities by shareholders, according to the draft red herring prospectus (DRHP).

+The issue is expected to raise about Rs 500 crore, including fresh offering, merchant banking sources said.
+After BSE and MCX, this would be the third listing by an exchange.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)